 China: While the government offices that issue pet travel documents are open and operating, pet-safe airlines are only offering limited flights for pets at this time.

 The United Arab Emirates: Pets traveling into the UAE must have a new annex signed by an accredited veterinarian stating that the pet has not been in contact with any humans or animals infected with COVID-19.
+Many exporting countries are requiring pets to undergo 14 days of quarantine before departing for the UAE.

 Sri Lanka: The Department of Animal Production and Health in Sri Lanka has placed a temporary ban on the importation of dogs and cats.